Princess Louise of Stolberg-Gedern: Marriage

 In 1771, Louise's younger sister (also a canoness at St. Waudru) married Don Carlos, Earl of Tinmouth, only son of the 3rd Duke of Berwick (great-grandson of King James II of England and VII of Scotland).
 Louise was said to be exceedingly attractive.
 With a need to find a bride for Charles Edward Stuart, the Jacobite claimant to the English and Scottish thrones, the Duke of Berwick's uncle, the Duke of Fitz-James, began negotiations with Louise's mother for a marriage between Louise and Charles.
-Part of this desire for Charles to marry stemmed from King Louis XV of France who recognised the succession of the House of Hanover, he also hoped that the legitimate Stuart line would not die out and would be an ongoing threat to the Hanoverians.
+Part of this desire for Charles to marry stemmed from King Louis XV who recognised the succession of the House of Hanover, he also hoped that the legitimate Stuart line would not die out and would be an ongoing threat to the Hanoverians.

 The negotiations were delicate, since Louise's family had little money of their own and relied totally on the goodwill of the Empress Maria Theresa, who provided financial care for the family.
 On 28 March 1772, Louise was married by proxy to Charles Edward in Paris.
 The couple met for the first time on 14 April 1772, when they renewed their marriage vows in person in the town of Macerata, Italy.
 Louise was henceforward recognised by Jacobites as Queen of England, Scotland, France and Ireland.
 The marriage was reported to have been consummated.
 Shortly afterwards, the couple travelled to Rome as a party in four State coaches, arriving at the Palazzo Muti on 22 April 1772.
 The Muti would be her home until she separated from her husband a few years later.
 On 25 April, Charles presented Louise with wedding gifts for his new bride, said to compose of 40,000 crowns and a gold box, set with diamonds.